Metformin is a well-known, affordable, and widely used drug to help manage type 2 diabetes and achieve better blood glucose control.

 Bacterial overgrowth

-Diabetes complications, like gastroparesis, can cause the movement of foods and beverages through one’s digestive system to slow down, which creates the ideal environment for bacteria to grow.
+Diabetes complications such as gastroparesis can slow the movement of foods and beverages through the digestive system, which creates the ideal environment for bacteria to grow.

 This slowing of the digestive system can cause everything from constipation to diarrhea.
-Check with your doctor if you think you have gastroparesis.
+(Speak with your doctor if you think you may have gastroparesis.)

-Artificial sweeteners, such as Equal, Splenda, or Sweet’N’Low can make enjoying sweeter treats easier on your diabetes, but can wreak havoc on the digestive system, often causing diarrhea.
+Artificial sweeteners can make enjoying sweeter treats easier on your blood sugar levels, but they can potentially wreak havoc on the digestive system, often causing diarrhea.

-Artificial sweeteners are poorly digested by the gastrointestinal tract and are commonly known as FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
-If you enjoy artificial sweeteners, make sure to use them sparingly.
+This is because artificial sweeteners are poorly digested by the gastrointestinal tract.
+If you include artificial sweeteners as part of your meal plan, make sure to use them sparingly.

 The dangers of chronic diarrhea

-The dangers of persistent diarrhea can range anywhere from a mild inconvenience, to becoming completely house-bound, unable to exercise, work, or function in society.
+Persistent diarrhea can simply cause a mild inconvenience, or it can leave a person completely housebound, unable to exercise, work, or function in society.

-Beyond lifestyle issues, however, chronic diarrhea can be extremely detrimental to one’s health, too.
-Some complications of chronic diarrhea are:
+And beyond the lifestyle impact, chronic diarrhea can be extremely detrimental to health, too.
+Some complications of chronic diarrhea include:

 - Dehydration